 As a U-M employee, you participate in the Determination & Response process either as the conflicted individual or as someone with an oversight role (e.g., ombudsperson) when the committee determines that a conflict of interest requiring management exists.

-When a potential financial or management conflict of interest is identified, the appropriate U-M COI Committee (COI-UMOR, MEDCOI) determines whether it could
+When a potential personal, professional, commercial, or financial conflict of interest is identified, the appropriate U-M COI Committee (UMORCOI, MEDCOI) determines whether it could

 unduly influence your primary obligations to science, sponsor, university, colleagues, or students.